New lower bounds on crossing numbers of $K_{m,n}$ from semidefinite programming: Introduction

-Inspired by our symmetry reduction, we also formulate a new relaxation of~$\alpha_k$, which we call~$\beta_k$.
-The value~$\beta_k$ is obtained from~$\eqref{mainsdp}$ by only requiring that one specified block, which is described in Section~\ref{sec: betak} below, in the block-diagonalization is positive semidefinite instead of the full matrix~$X$.
-So~$\beta_k \leq \alpha_k$.
-We compute the value~$\beta_k$ for~$k\leq 13$.
+Inspired by our symmetry reduction, we also formulate a new relaxation of~$\alpha_m$, which we call~$\beta_m$.
+The value~$\beta_m$ is obtained from~$\eqref{mainsdp}$ by only requiring that one specified block, which is described in Section~\ref{sec: betak} below, in the block-diagonalization is positive semidefinite instead of the full matrix~$X$.
+So~$\beta_m \leq \alpha_m$, and our experiments show that the new bound~$\beta_m$ is remarkably close to~$\alpha_m$.
+We give a combinatorial desciption of the vectors which underly the block-diagonalization of~$\beta_m$ in Proposition \ref{betacombinatorialproposition}.
+Also, we compute the value~$\beta_m$ for~$m\leq 13$.
 The values are provided in Table~\ref{table: boundstable}.
 Inserting our newly computed values $\alpha_{10}$, $\beta_{11}$, $\beta_{12}$, $\beta_{13}$ in Theorem~\ref{klerktheorem} instead of~$q_k$ (using the fact that $\beta_k \leq \alpha_k \leq q_k$), we directly obtain our new bounds in Theorem~\ref{theorem: bounds}.